BCI: Endorsing a claim for Better Cotton

 Better Cotton Chain of Custody

-To make certain that retailers and brands can be confident in making claims about Better Cotton, BCI introduced Chain of Custody requirements for the supply chain and developed a tracking and tracing system, called Better Cotton Tracer, powered by ChainPoint.
-This system comprises the supply chain from the ginner all the way to to the retailer.
+To make certain that retailers and brands can be confident in making claims about Better Cotton, BCI introduced Chain of Custody requirements for the supply chain and developed a tracking and tracing system, called Better Cotton Platform, powered by ChainPoint.
+This system comprises the supply chain from the ginner all the way to the retailer.
 It is a mixture of mass-balance administration and the tracing of so-called “Better Cotton Claim Units” (BCCUs).

 The supply chain of BCI